Updated September 1, 2024

 What to Consider When Choosing Free Credit Card Processing?

-Here are some criteria you can use when shopping around for a processor:
+Here are some criteria you can use when shopping around for a free credit card processor:

 • Contract

 Many payment processors offer month-to-month contracts.
 There's no reason to tie yourself to a long-term contract unless it helps you save money.
-The downside is that you might end up not liking their service.
-Long-term contracts often have early termination fees.
+The problem is, if you end up not liking their service, long-term contracts often have early termination fees.

 • Number of credit card transactions